The Yellow Canary: Reception

 Boone whined about Fox's cheapness, but Zanuck was right.
 Serling's script isn’t very good with too much flowery dialogue.
 Because it's a thriller, the low budget didn’t necessarily have to hurt in the hands of an imaginative director.
 But Dexter was a second-rater.
 It is interesting to see Boone play someone unpleasant who proves his manhood by shooting someone dead.
 This was a rare film where the actor used a gun.
-The movie flopped at the box office.
+The movie flopped at the box office.Leonard Maltin gave the film his lowest rating, designated it as a complete "bomb," but critic Andrew Sarris, looking back at director Buzz Kulik's 1960s films in his book, The American Cinema, thought it revealed "an interesting glimmer of intelligence."